 Products with huge dimensions and high loss factor may occasionally overheat within a considerably thick layer on the outer surface.
 To prevent such a phenomenon the power density should be chosen so that enough time is provided for the essential heat exchange between boundary and core.
 If the thickness of the material is less than the penetration depth, only a fraction of the supplied energy will be absorbed.

-Nevertheless, this is only applies if the energy, which is not absorbed, propagates away from the material after leaving it.
+Nevertheless, this only applies if the energy, which is not absorbed, spread away from the material after leaving it.
 The unabsorbed microwave radiation is, however, reflected from the metal walls of the application chamber and penetrates the material more than once.

 Another consideration of the power density needed for microwave heating is that appropriate field strength values must be maintained inside the application chamber.
 Under atmospheric conditions, these are generally several orders of magnitude smaller than the breakdown strength for dry air (30 kV/cm).
 In the case of vacuum applications, or whenever the air inside the applicator is very moist, the electric field strength should be limited to an extent that prevents ionisation of the air, in order to avoid enormous damages that could be caused to both product and equipment.